Safely Opening Schools

 New at SOS

-The Safely Opening Schools team has prepared many new resources for use upon return to school and testing.
+The Safely Opening Schools team has put together a list of resources regarding testing and vaccination across California schools.
 If you are enrolled in the California K-12 School Antigen Testing Program, please visit the California Department of Public Health Bulletin.
 If you are enrolled in the Los Angeles County Heluna Health Rapid Antigen Testing Program, please visit the Los Angeles County Bulletin.

 Vaccine Policy Brief